An Environmental Monitoring Network for Quantum Gas Experiments and Devices

-\paragraph{\normalfont{\textbf{Data acquisition}}} The monitoring system presented here has two types of measurement nodes.
-In the first type of node, data is `pushed' by the node to the database, as part of the analysis protocol.
-In atomic physics experiments this often means the acquisition of a series of images of the atomic cloud \cite{Smith2011} to determine parameters such as atom number, cloud temperature and trap frequency.
-Once these values are calculated, they are pushed to the database within the analysis script.
-The second type of measurement node is a device that takes data when triggered via a local area network (LAN), here data is `pulled' from the node by the collector device.
-Microprocessor hardware is used to read sensor values locally which allows for each node to be configured to suit a range of requirements and standardise data readings to conform to the database format.
-Current microprocessor hardware includes transimpedence amplifiers and photodiodes that can be used to measure laser beam powers, Hall sensors for measuring magnetic field strengths and serial interfaces for communicating with devices such as vacuum gauges.
+\paragraph{\normalfont{\textbf{Data acquisition}}} A functional schematic of the entire monitoring network is depicted in Fig. \ref{fig:SystemArchitecture}.
+The system presented here has two types of measurement nodes: in the first type, data is `pushed' by the node to the database as part of the analysis protocol.
+As is typical in atomic physics experiments, this means the acquisition of a series of images of the atomic cloud \cite{Smith2011} to determine parameters such as atom number, cloud temperature, cloud shape, trap frequency, and more.
+Once these values are calculated, they are pushed directly to the database within the analysis programs.
+The second type of measurement nodes are microcontroller-based devices that locally acquire environmental measurements from various sensors around the laboratories when triggered via request over an isolated local area network (LAN), and as such data is `pulled' from these nodes in this case by the `collector' device.
+Organising the network in this way means that pulled environmental data is acquired in a synchronised manner with an update period set only by the collector device (in contrast to the atom cloud data, which is pushed whenever a new data point arrives).
+The vast array of microcontroller hardware available allows for each node to be configured to suit a range of requirements, and standardise data readings to conform to the database format.
+Current microprocessor hardware used here includes transimpedance amplifiers and photodiodes for measuring laser beam powers, Hall sensors for measuring magnetic field strengths, serial interfaces for communicating with devices such as vacuum gauges, and digital optocouplers for detecting the on/off states of equipment such as interlocks and shutters.
+The custom firmware written for all microcontrollers, schematics and designs for custom electronics, and other software used in this network has been made publicly available at an online repository \cite{Barrett2021}.